sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * DesktopsUnregistered (System.Int32) The number of machines in the desktop group that are currently unregistered.

+  * DisconnectOffPeakIdleSessionAfterSeconds (System.Int32) Specifies the time in seconds after which an idle session belonging to the delivery group is disconnected during off-peak time.

+  * DisconnectPeakIdleSessionAfterSeconds (System.Int32) Specifies the time in seconds after which an idle session belonging to the delivery group is disconnected during peak time.

   * Enabled (System.Boolean) Specifies whether the desktop group is enabled or not; disabled desktop groups do not appear to users.

   * IconUid (System.Int32) The Uid of the icon to be used as a default for desktops in the desktop group.
 Individual desktop objects can override this default by setting the IconUid parameter on the desktop object.